aaditkhera/pythonprojects/README.md

-This Repository are the collection of all the projects made using Python.
+This Repository is the collection of all the projects made using Python.
 <br>
 I took help from a Udemy Course(100 Days of Code: The Complete Python Pro Bootcamp by Angela Yu).
 <br>